 Newborns generally need to feed every 2 to 3 hours or so, which is part of why newborn sleep is so fragmented.
 This is because their stomachs are so small, and can only fit a few ounces of milk at a time, and they’re growing so fast that it’s not long before they need more.
 Many overly sleepy babies still wake up to feed when they’re hungry, but a few seem perfectly happy to sleep right through mealtimes.
-The main question is whether a child is growing at a steady rate with her natural sleep pattern.
-If your pediatrician is concerned about your child’s growth rate, he or she may recommend waking her to feed every few hours.
-On the other hand, if your pediatrician isn’t concerned, he or she will probably advise letting Baby‘s natural sleep patterns shape her feeding patterns.
+The main question is whether a child is growing at a steady rate with their natural sleep pattern.
+If your pediatrician is concerned about your child’s growth rate, he or she may recommend waking them to feed every few hours.
+On the other hand, if your pediatrician isn’t concerned, he or she will probably advise letting Baby‘s natural sleep patterns shape their feeding patterns.

 It’s common for newborns to lose some weight in the first few weeks of life, but healthy babies get to work gaining that weight back right away.
 Newborns who are having a little trouble staying awake long enough to feed often enough to gain a steady amount of weight can be identified by a pediatrician at a regularly scheduled well-child visit, but parents can also identify certain signs that might mean that there’s a problem between visits.
 These signs include:

-- Number of wet diapers: Most babies have a wet diaper after or before every feed, meaning a wet diaper every few hours, so if a child is only making a few wet diapers a day, she may not be feeding often enough.
+- Number of wet diapers: Most babies have a wet diaper after or before every feed, meaning a wet diaper every few hours, so if a child is only making a few wet diapers a day, they may not be feeding often enough.

 - Contents of wet diapers: The color of a newborn’s urine is generally a pale yellow (often pale enough not to be visible inside a diaper), and darker yellow urine could be a sign of dehydration.